 Jim Gianatsis

-FORMER CYCLE NEWS EDITOR AND FAMOUS MOTO-JOURNALIST JIM GIANATSIS SAYS GOODBYE
+FORMER CYCLE NEWS EDITORS AND FAMOUS MOTO-JOURNALISTS

 "I was with Cycle News almost from the beginning.
-Sharon and Chuck Clayton started what would become Cycle News West from their from in Long Beach, California, in the mid 1960s and they quickly expanded it across the United States by buying up other regional motorcycle monthlies.
+Sharon and Chuck Clayton started what would become Cycle News West from their home office from in Long Beach, California, in the mid 1960s and they quickly expanded it across the United States by buying up other regional motorcycle monthlies.

 "One of my hobbies had always been photography, and since I was also shooting at the races I started covering the local races for Dixie Cycle News based out of Atlanta.
 Within a year I had turned AMA Pro motocrosser, moved to Florida to work at a couple of Yamaha shops there, and was racing in the Florida Winter-Am Series with guys like Gary Bailey and Barry Higgins, while also sending in race coverage and tests of new dirt bikes to Dixie Cycle News.